-Not far off I-87 in Pottersville, you'll find Natural Stone Bridge & Caves, which boasts the largest natural marble cave entrance in the East at more than 180 feet wide and over 60 feet tall.
+Not far off I-87 in Pottersville, you'll find Natural Stone Bridge & Caves, which boasts the largest natural marble cave entrance in the East.
+The entrance is more than 180 feet wide and over 60 feet tall.
 This cave system was formed by retreating glaciers during the last ice age.
-Visitors can enjoy a self-guided tour or opt for the Summer Adventure Tour allowing them a chance to explore inside the cave.
+Visitors can enjoy a self-guided trail tour or opt for the Summer Adventure Tour and explore inside the cave.

 The largest canoe area in the Northeastern US and the only designated canoe area in New York, St. Regis Canoe Area has over 18,400 acres and 58 bodies of water.
 The fire tower on St. Regis Mountain's summit is visible from much of the water in this area.
 Two popular treks, the Seven Carries and the Nine Carries, traverse multiple ponds, between which you'll need to carry your canoe to the next body of water (carries are also known as portages outside of the region).

-Inaccessible to the public before 2013, OK Slip Falls is over 200 feet tall, making it one of the tallest waterfalls in the entire Adirondack Park at over 200 feet.
-This half day hike features two overlooks of the falls before you reach their top.
-Catch OK Slip Pond flowing into the Hudson River and even take a rest on some large tree roots.
+Inaccessible to the public before 2013, OK Slip Falls is over 200 feet tall, making it one of the tallest waterfalls in the entire Adirondack Park.
+This half-day hike features two overlooks of the falls before you reach the top.
+Visitors can catch OK Slip Pond flowing into the Hudson River and even take a rest on some large tree roots.

 Established in 1878, the Barton Garnet Mine is one of the largest garnet deposits in the world.
 The Barton family began mining garnet for abrasives on Gore Mountain, but operations moved to Ruby Mountain in 1983.
-Tours of the mine date back to 1933 and will teach you how to find your own piece of the New York State Gemstone.
+Tours of the mine date back to 1933 and will teach you how to find your own piece of the official New York State gemstone.